 By Mark Manton, Principal Engineer, Safety, Risk and Compliance at ABS Group

 The Bowtie risk assessment method does not have an accepted methodology, only proprietary company or software guides, such as ABS Group's THESIS BowTie Risk Management Software.
-In order to define a standardized Bowtie methodology for process industries, the Center for Chemical Process Safety (CCPS) has developed the Concept Book, Guidelines for Barrier Risk Management (Bow Tie Analysis), which also addresses human factors.
+In order to define a standardized Bowtie methodology for process industries, the Center for Chemical Process Safety (CCPS), together with the Energy Institute (EI), developed Guidelines for Barrier Risk Management (Bow Tie Analysis), which also addresses the element of human factors.

-The aims of the CCPS/EI Concept Book are to:
+The aims of the Concept Book are to: